NpmPackage/binance-js-node/README.md

 Note: This wrapper uses Promises, if they are not supported in your environment, you might want to add [a polyfill](https://github.com/stefanpenner/es6-promise) for them.

-For PRs or issues, head over to the [source repository](https://github.com/Ashlar/binance-api-node).
+For PRs or issues, head over to the [source repository](https://github.com/Ashlar/binance-js-node).

 ### Installation

-    yarn add binance-api-node
+    yarn add binance-js-node

 ### Getting started